braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 > Braze Cloud Data Ingestion allows you to set up a direct connection from your data warehouse to Braze to sync relevant user attributes, events, and purchases.
 Once synced to Braze, this data can be leveraged for use cases such as personalization or segmentation.
 Cloud Data Ingestion can connect to Snowflake and Redshift data warehouses.

 {% alert important %}
-Braze Cloud Data Ingestion for Redshift is currently in early access.
+Braze Cloud Data Ingestion for BigQuery and Databricks are currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 ### How it works